Servus-Altissimi/Redditard/README.md

 # Redditard, Automated Reddit Commenting Bot
 This program uses Selenium/Thirtyfour WebDriver and Ollama to automatically browse Reddit, generate human-esque comments using AI, and post them to various subreddits with 'natural' behaviour patterns.

-<sup><sub>Your account will eventually get flagged and your IP will be banned, I NEITHER CARE NOR AM RESPONSIBLE FOR HOW YOU USE THIS PROGRAM.
-ALL ON YOU!</sub></sup>
+Your account will eventually get flagged and your IP will be banned, I NEITHER CARE NOR AM RESPONSIBLE FOR HOW YOU USE THIS PROGRAM.
+ALL ON YOU!

 ## Features
 - Logs into Reddit and navigates subreddits automatically